How to start a pop-up shop

 What do you need to arrange?

 Opening a pop-up store is actually the same as opening your own shop.
-There are different laws and regulations for shops.
+There are different laws and for shops.

 In addition, you need to arrange the following things: